radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/password-policy-commands.md

 # Password Policy Commands

-Password policies are managed from the Main Control Panel, Settings tab, Security section, Password Policies, and can also be managed from command line using the <RLI_HOME>/bin/vdsconfig utility.
+Password policies are managed from the Main Control Panel, Settings tab, Security section, Password Policies, and can also be managed using the REST API.

 ![password policy commands](Media/Image13.1.jpg)

-This chapter explains how to add, update, and remove a password policy using the <RLI_HOME>/bin/vdsconfig utility instead of the GUI mentioned above.
+This chapter explains how to add, update, and remove a password policy using the REST API instead of the GUI mentioned above.

 ## print-pwd-policy